Setting a Goal to Cut Climate Pollution

 We tend to forget: The cost of inaction is already enormous—in the form of climate disaster, the health and safety of our families, the security of our food, and the security of our homes and lands.
 Doing nothing is way more expensive than cutting climate pollution.
 In the last forty years, weather and climate disasters have cost us more than $1.6 trillion dollars.

-It is only going to get more expensive.
+Doing nothing is only going to get more expensive.
 Insurance companies are already beginning to refuse to insure homes in climate vulnerable communities.
-A 100% clean economy will give us climate solutions that will also clean up the air our families breathe—and create more economic opportunity..
+A 100% clean economy will give us climate solutions that will also clean up the air our families breathe—and create more economic opportunity.

 Given that more than 40% of Americans live in counties where the air is unhealthy to breathe, this is truly priceless.
 Our investment in a clean, climate-pollution-free future also means new inventions, new technologies, new leadership—and new opportunity for all.
 But we have to agree to make that happen.
 It is up to all of us to tell our legislators to take bold action.
 Now.